schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

 # Security Considerations

-Presently access to the 240/4 block is mostly assumed to be managed somewhere along the edge of the network, and wider availability requires removal of common bogon lists and hard coded martian files.
+Presently access to the 240/4 block is mostly assumed to be managed somewhere along the edge of the network, and wider availability merely requires removal of this space from common bogon lists and hard coded martian files.
 In many other cases it will "just work", but thought needs to be given to any additional security exposures to existing firewall'd networks.

 # Acknowledgements